ClusterHQ/flocker/docs/install/setup-aws.rst

       ssh root@ec2-AA-BB-CC-DD.eu-west-1.compute.amazonaws.com

 #.
-Return to the installation instructions specific to your operating system in :ref:`installing-flocker-node`, to install ``clusterhq-flocker-node`` on each node in your cluster:
+Go to the installation instructions specific to your operating system in :ref:`installing-flocker-node`, to install ``clusterhq-flocker-node`` on each node in your cluster:

    * :ref:`centos-7-install`
    * :ref:`ubuntu-14.04-install`